Introduction: OpenVFD: 6-Digit IV-11 VFD Tube Clock

 And we're done with the complete VFD clock circuit design.
 You can download and see the complete prototyping circuit diagram below.
 If you got it on breadboard or prototype board by now, we're totally ready to upload the OpenVFD firmware to your microcontroller.

-Below you'll find the OpenVFD Firmware in its latest version.
+The latest firmware of OpenVFD is available on GitHub .
 When compiling, make sure the libraries RTClib, Wire and digitalWriteFast are ready.
 These are the only dependencies of OpenVFD.
 Everything about how the firmware works in detail is explained here.

 Step 11: Building OpenVFD: the Circuit Board & Assembly